 Educational costs are only deductible if a qualified organization pays them.
 Any college, university, private college, or other post-secondary education program that is eligible for enrollment in a financial aid program administered by the USDE (United States Department of Education) is considered a qualified educational institution.

-The vast majority of accredited post-secondary institutions are qualified, including all non-profit institutions and public or private for-profit institutions.
-If your institution is eligible, it will most likely be on the Free Application for Federal Student Aid (FAFSA) document list.
+Most accredited post-secondary institutions are qualified, including all non-profit institutions and public or private for-profit institutions.
+Therefore, if your institution is eligible, it will most likely be on the Free Application for Federal Student Aid (FAFSA) document list.

 The FAFSA code list is available as a downloadable excel sheet.
 However, you may simply ask an institution if it is a tax-exempt educational organization.
-Also, class expenses that help you to develop work skills or to gain new skills, count toward the lifetime learning credit (LLC).
+Also, class expenses that help you develop work skills or gain new skills count toward the lifetime learning credit (LLC).

 Funds to Use to Cover the Expense of the Laptop